 Appointing a DPO

-☐ We are a public authority and have appointed a DPO (except if we are a court acting in our judicial capacity).
+☐ We are a public authority or body and have appointed a DPO (except if we are a court acting in our judicial capacity).

-☐ We are not a public authority, but we know whether the nature of our processing activities requires the appointment of a DPO.
+☐ We are not a public authority or body, but we know whether the nature of our processing activities requires the appointment of a DPO.

 ☐ We have appointed a DPO based on their professional qualities and expert knowledge of data protection law and practices.

 ☐ We aren’t required to appoint a DPO under the GDPR but we have decided to do so voluntarily.
 We understand that the same duties and responsibilities apply had we been required to appoint a DPO.
 We support our DPO to the same standards.